lefos987/generator-ghurt/angular/README.md

 # Angular app

 AngularJS app generated with capinnovation generator.
-Configured to work with SASS for styling, and tested with Karma.
+Configured to work with SCSS for styling, and tested with Karma.

 ## Repo structure